leonardoventurini/helene/README.md

 })
 ```

-Then somewhere in the UI
+Then somewhere in the UI:

 ```js
 await client.login({ username, password })